-- A minimum of two years of professional experience; previous experience in dispensing hearing products and providing patient care in an Audiology/dispensing practice.
+- A minimum of two years of professional experience; previous experience in dispening hearing products and providing patient care in an Audiology/dispensing practice.
 In lieu of two years of experience, demonstrated previous experience or training or equivalent combination of education and experience.

 - Maintain continuing education requirements based on state requirements.

 - Ability to operate audiometric equipment and to interpret the results.